-The maximum benefit is the minimum subsistence level for able-bodied people.
+The maximum benefit is equal to the minimum subsistence level for able-bodied people.

-The minimum subsistence level for able-bodied people is 869 hryvnias.
+The minimum subsistence level for able-bodied people is 1,073 hryvnias.

-Medical services are provided directly to patients by government health providers and include preventive, general, specialist, dental, and maternity care; hospitalization; laboratory services; and transportation.
-Care in sanatoria and rest homes may also be provided, with preference given to workers who pay part of the cost.
+Medical benefits: Medical services are provided directly to patients by government health providers and include preventive, general, specialist, dental, and maternity care; hospitalization; laboratory services; and transportation.
+Care in sanatoria and nursing homes may also be provided, with preference given to workers who pay part of the cost.